Recipe: Skinny Lobster Roll

 Ingredients

-- 10 ounces lobster meat (or imitation), cooked + chopped (about 3 cups)
+- 10 oz lobster meat (or imitation), cooked + chopped (about 3 cups)

 - ½ cup cherry tomatoes, chopped